Estimated reading time: 2 minutes

 Many public universities in Germany extend the tuition-free policy to international students.
 That means students from Malaysia are eligible too!
-Public universities in the state of Baden-Württemberg require non-EU international students to pay €1,500 tuition fee per semester.
-That’s a total of €3,000 per year.
+Only in the state of Baden-Württemberg, public universities require non-EU international students to pay €1,500 tuition fee per semester.
+That’s a total of just €3,000 per year!

 According to a survey done by Study.EU, Germany is the most attractive country for international students.
 International students make up more than 12% of all students in Germany, and in some popular universities, the number can be as high as 20%!